hasyimibhar/simple-infix-expr-parser/README.md

-This is a simple LL(1) parser for inflix arithmetic expression, written for educational purposes.
+This is a simple LL(1) parser for infix arithmetic expression, written for educational purposes.
 It supports:

 - integer literals (`[0-9]+`)
 - operators `+`, `-`, `*`, `/`, and `^` (power of)